-More information about this course can be found on the NSW NESA website https://educationstandards.nsw.edu.au/wps/portal/nesa/k-10/learning-areas/technologies/information- software-technology iSTEM is a student-centered elective for students in Years 9 and 10 that delivers Science, Technology, Engineering and Mathematics (STEM) in an innovative and integrated way.
+More information about this course can be found on the NSW NESA website iSTEM is a student-centred elective for students in Years 9 and 10 that delivers Science, Technology, Engineering and Mathematics (STEM) in an innovative and integrated way.
 Incorporating mechatronics, artificial intelligence, PBL, cybersecurity, engineering, 3D CAD/CAM, aerospace, and motion modules, iSTEM presents maths and sciences to students in ways that challenge not only their understanding of these key subjects but also their ability to manage projects and work in teams.
 This elective subject provides students with curriculum to support the most up to date technologies including 3D printers, virtual reality, drones, robotics and a range of intelligent systems.
 It engages students in problem-based learning and involves them in real-world learning.